AnnapurnaKalmath/AI-based-Aware-Recommendation-System/Documentation.md

 ## 2. Slipping into Distraction Mode
 This phase begins when a user diverts from productive content and starts moving toward potentially distracting content.
 We track their behavior to detect slipping into distraction based on the following steps:
 #### •	Detecting First Diversion:
-o	When the user switches from productive content (like educational or work-related videos) to non-productive content (like entertainment), we start monitoring. o	We track the first instance of content from the user’s identified “drug of choice” (recurring indulgent content) or any high-reward, non-productive genres.(here we are using drug of choice and metrics to identify if the person is engaging in another content which isn’t drug of choice but still a distraction .. but care is taken that the first preference is drug of choice) o	That is, if in 10 min window at any point of time the person indulges/interacts with his drug of choice then that will be flagged but if he uses other content that pattern will be detected.
+1. When the user switches from productive content (like educational or work-related videos) to non-productive content (like entertainment), we start monitoring.
+2. We track the first instance of content from the user’s identified “drug of choice” (recurring indulgent content) or any high-reward, non-productive genres.(here we are using drug of choice and metrics to identify if the person is engaging in another content which isn’t drug of choice but still a distraction .. but care is taken that the first preference is drug of choice)
+3. That is, if in 10 min window at any point of time the person indulges/interacts with his drug of choice then that will be flagged but if he uses other content that pattern will be detected.
 #### •	10-Minute Observation Window:
-o	After detecting the first diversion, we allow a 10-minute window without any intervention. o	During this time, we monitor behavior but do not take action, giving the user a chance to self-correct.
+1. After detecting the first diversion, we allow a 10-minute window without any intervention.
+2. During this time, we monitor behavior but do not take action, giving the user a chance to self-correct.
 ##### •	Tracking Behavior Metrics:
-o	Content Switching Speed: Frequency and speed of switching between different content types. o	Time Between Switches: Time spent on each content type before switching. o	Scrolling Time: Duration spent scrolling without engaging with content. o	Content Repetition: Watching similar videos without exploring new topics. o	Drug of Choice Identification: Identifying whether the user is repeatedly engaging with their known distraction-prone content.
+1. Content Switching Speed: Frequency and speed of switching between different content types.
+2. Time Between Switches: Time spent on each content type before switching.
+3. Scrolling Time: Duration spent scrolling without engaging with content.
+4. Content Repetition: Watching similar videos without exploring new topics.
+5. Drug of Choice Identification: Identifying whether the user is repeatedly engaging with their known distraction-prone content.
 ### •	Identifying Slipping into Distraction:
-o	If the user continues with distracting content beyond the 10-minute window and patterns of high switching speed, short time between switches, and engagement with their drug of choice emerge, we flag them as slipping into distraction. o	If the user returns to productive content within the 10-minute window, tracking is reset.
+1. If the user continues with distracting content beyond the 10-minute window and patterns of high switching speed, short time between switches, and engagement with their drug of choice emerge, we flag them as slipping into distraction.
+2. If the user returns to productive content within the 10-minute window, tracking is reset.

 ## 3. Nudging Mechanism (When Slipping from Focused State)
 When a user has been identified as slipping into distraction from a focused state, we deploy a three-step nudging mechanism to help them return to productive behavior(but all of these occur simultaneously: